 It has a sharp screen, plenty of storage, and a strong back light alongside Audible support and a new waterproof design.

 Of course, like all the other models, it also offers easy access to the trove of books and services available on the Amazon.com Book Store.

-It includes more storage, has a larger screen, and the lighting is is also adjustable.
+It includes more storage, has a larger screen, and the lighting is also adjustable.
 It can switch between a cooler blue or white light to a yellow or orange light for easier reading at night.

 But it's also nearly four times the price of the Paperwhite.